mitchellvanw/php-app-docker/README.md

 * NGINX (also known as "engine x")
 * MySQL 5.7 (pronounce it as "my ess cue ell")
 * Redis 3.0 (just "redis")
+* EventStore (talking about the geteventstore.com one)

-There's more coming, like geteventstore, beanstalkd, and stuff.
+There's more coming, like beanstalkd, and stuff.

 ## How does it work?